Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Experimental Evaluation

 \section{Experimental Evaluation}

-With our experimental evaluation, we aim to find proof for the following research claims: \begin{itemize} \item C1: Our framework produces a preference-adaptable yet reliable navigation policy. \item C2: The D-REX-based reward model successfully captures and teaches the demonstration patterns to the agent. \item C3: Our policy generalizes from simulation to the real world, even on a robot not used for training. \end{itemize} We will perform a qualitative analysis that discusses the behavior diversity on selected navigation scenarios, followed by a quantitative analysis that averages navigation task-relevant metrics over a larger number of trajectories.
-Our evaluation concludes with a sim-to-real and robot-to-robot experiment.
+Our experimental evaluation is conducted to validate the following claims: \begin{itemize} \item C1: The D-REX-based reward model successfully captures and teaches the demonstration patterns to the agent. \item C2: We learn a preference-adaptable, demonstration-modulating, yet reliable navigation policy. \item C3: PD-MORL is crucial to successfully learn our robot navigation task. \item C4: Our policy generalizes from simulation to the real world, even on a robot not used for training. \end{itemize} Our evaluation concludes with a sim-to-real transfer and evaluation on two robots.